 - Typing vs Writing – Let’s face it, typing on mobile and tablet devices is not as easy as on a PC, leave alone writing with hands.
 Even though newer apps are making typing faster on tablets, tablets still remain a content consumption device rather than a content creation device.

-- Case of human to human interaction – While Digital schools are a boon for shy students, human interaction can never be replaced by virtual interactions for most students.
-Human to human interaction is required for majority of children in their formative years for better growth.
+- The case of human to human interaction – While Digital schools are a boon for shy students, human interaction can never be replaced by virtual interactions for most students.
+Human to human interaction is required for the majority of children in their formative years for better growth.
 Digital Schools will never be able to provide that.